Good Kid, M.A.A.D City: Recording and production

 Recording sessions for the album took place at PatchWerk Recording Studios in Atlanta, Encore Studios in Burbank, TDE Red Room in Carson, and "At My Mama's Studio" in Los Angeles.
 The first song that Lamar recorded for the album was "Compton", which featured Dr. Dre.
 The track serves as the twelfth track on the album, and acts as the standard edition's closing track.

 On August 15, 2012, Lady Gaga announced via Twitter, that she had collaborated with Lamar on a song called "Partynauseous", for the album, and would be released on September 6.
 However, on August 23, Gaga announced that the song was no longer being released on that date and apologized to fans for the delay.
 Eventually, it was confirmed that Lady Gaga would not be featured on the album due to timing issues and creative differences.
 The song was later revealed to be re-titled "Bitch, Don't Kill My Vibe".
 On November 8, Gaga released the version she was featured on, which had her singing the chorus and a verse.
-Lamar expressed he was surprised and happy that Gaga released her version of the song, as it displayed confidence in their work together.
+Lamar stated he was surprised and happy that Gaga released her version of the song, as it displayed confidence in their work together.